 Ship Drives: used to operate, maintain, modify and repair the S-Drive and A-Drive on spaceships.
+Requires a Mech Kit-6 or better.

 Space Gunnery: used to fire the various guns, beam weapons and space torps rated for space ship combat.